Deobfuscating multiple layers of malicious python

 The output of the previous step produces a longer string of python

-code that is passed to compile
+code that is passed to compile and eval to run the following

 code (edited for formatting and malware URL removal).
 I'll break